 Zone 39 Improvements: Zone 39 is outside of the SSJID service area, and therefore SSJID facilities cannot be used to convey runoff from this area.
-As a result, the 2012 SDMP identifies a conveyance and disposal system separate from SSJID facilities for this zone.
+As a result, the 2013 SDMP identifies a conveyance and disposal system separate from SSJID facilities for this zone.
 The storm infrastructure needed for Zone 39 will be funded and constructed by the developer to first develop in this zone.
 Because this infrastructure will be sized to serve all of Zone 39, the developer will be reimbursed the cost of these facilities, less their proportionate share, in accordance with the reimbursement policies in Chapter 2.

-Construction Sequencing

-The gravity-based sewer systems will be constructed concentrically outward beginning with the infrastructure with the lowest invert elevations and advancing in sequence to the infrastructure with the highest invert elevations.
-This approach will be used to ensure that newly installed facilities can be put into service immediately.
-For storm drainage facilities, the lowest elevation is the Storm Drain Pump Station in Zone 36.

 Sewer Collection

 This chapter provides PFIP information as it pertains to the City sewer collection system.
 A summary of the information is as follows: 1) background; 2) facilities and costs; 3) dwelling unit equivalents; 4) fee methodology; 5) fee schedule; and 6) construction responsibilities.